spotinst/help/src/docs/spot-security/features/README.md

 ## What’s Next?

-Learn more about the visibility provided in the Dashboard(link).
+Learn more about the visibility provided in the [Dashboard](spot-security/features/security-dashboard).